Kamal Nath

 As a leader of the Indian National Congress he has served as the Minister of Urban Development.
 He is one of the longest serving and most senior members of the Lok Sabha, the lower house of India's bicameral Parliament.
 He was appointed the Pro Tem Speaker of the 16th Lok Sabha.
 He has been elected nine times from the Chhindwara Lok Sabha constituency of Madhya Pradesh.
 Nath was elected president of the Madhya Pradesh Congress Committee in May 2018, leading the party in the November–December 2018 assembly election.
 He assumed the office of Chief Minister on 17 December 2018 and resigned on 20 March 2020 due to lack of majority in government.
+He was elected as MLA of Chhindwara in 2019 after Deepak Saxena vacated his seat.

 Early life

-Kamal Nath was born in Kanpur in a business family.
+Kamal Nath was born in Kanpur in a merchant family.
 His father Mahendra Nath established firms involved with exhibition and distribution of films, publishing, trading power transmission.
 Kamal is an alumnus of The Doon School.
-Later, he was graduated in Commerce from the St. Xavier's College, Kolkata.
+Later, he graduated in Commerce from St. Xavier's College, Kolkata.